 Know your rates before you owe

 In October 2011 alone, it was reported that Americans owed more money in student loans than on credit cards.
-And while alarming and shocking, since this date, the student loan debt problem has worsened for aspiring young individuals and their families.
-A major cause of this dilemma can be tied to the interest rate levied on the borrower by the lender
+It is alarming and shockings since this date, the student loan debt problem has worsened for aspiring young individuals and their families.
+A major cause of this dilemma can be tied to the interest rate levied on the borrower by the lender.

 Knowing beforehand, the student loan interest rates for both federal and private student loans can help you make well-informed decisions when refinancing student loans or when applying for a private student loan.
 This thus saves you some money, giving you peace of mind.